|

 - This option performs post-load zone integrity checks.
 Possible modes are

-local-sibling, and none.
+full, full-sibling, local, local-sibling, and

 Mode full checks that MX records refer to A or AAAA